 Education and Outreach Technician

 A native Vermonter, Charlotte graduated from Lehigh University with a B.S. in Earth and Environmental Sciences.
 She previously did trail improvement and habitat restoration work with the Vermont Youth Conservation Corps, was a horticulturist at Phipps Conservatory and Botanical Gardens in Pittsburgh, PA, and was the Land Stewardship Coordinator for Kestrel Land Trust in Amherst, MA before joining the NYSHI team.
-She currently focuses on state-wide public outreach about hemlock conservation and biological control management efforts, trains citizen science volunteers to collect field data, and lends a hand in the field and lab.
+She currently focuses on state-wide public outreach about hemlock conservation and biological control management efforts, trains community science volunteers to collect field data, and lends a hand in the field and lab.

 Caroline (Carri) Marschner